jnozzi/cocoadev.com/SiteContent/General/DoublyLinkedList.markdown

 Anyone have any ideas on how to implement multidimensional lists?
 Final note:
 Linked lists are GREAT for fetching command-line arguments.
 GREAT....
-Then, you could implement an array of strings with a sizeof(whatever''argc) or something...
+Then, you could implement an array of strings with a sizeof(whatever*argc) or something...
 But that wouldn't be fun, object-oriented or cool.
 Or obfuscated.

 ----